Do I Need a Doula if I've Hired a Midwife?

 Sometimes birth takes a long time.
 Sometimes, it takes a really long time.
 It is imperative that midwives take breaks.
 They simply cannot offer you unwavering support and be fully rested and alert so that when the life of a sweet new baby is, quite literally, in their hands, they are operating at full strength and at the best of their ability.
 We want them at the top of their game; our lives may depend on it.

 You see, a doula doesn't have such heavy responsibilities.
-We, fortunately, are there for your emotional, physical and informational support.
+We, fortunately, are there for emotional stuff, the physical support of what we know as birth.
 We don't have clinical responsibilities.
-We are the ones that have the ability to focus solely on you and your partner- offering hip squeezes for hours on end, wiping your brow and holding your hand as you navigate your way through your birth.
+We are the ones that have the ability to focus solely on you and your partner- offering hip squeezes for hours on end, wiping your brow and holding your hand as you navigate your way through your labor.